 Standing in line to get into the City Council chamber, you could feel that things were going to go wrong.
 I was in conversation from a cameraman from 2-cent when voices rose behind us.
-An older black woman and a younger black man shouted at a well-dressed, middle-aged white woman."Get off my back!"
+An older black woman and a younger black man shouted at a well-dressed, middle-aged white woman.

 "What are you doing here!"